i3visio/entify/README.md

 	=============================================================
-	entify.py  Copyright (C) 2014  F. Brezo and Y. Rubio, i3visio
+	entify  Copyright (C) 2014  F. Brezo and Y. Rubio, i3visio
 	=============================================================

 Description:
 ============
-entify.py is a GPLv3 piece of software that looks for regular expressions in a series of files in a folder.
+entify is a GPLv3 piece of software that looks for regular expressions in a series of files in a folder.
 It can also be imported by other modules to look for entities in any kind of data.

-The supported regular expressions in v0.1.1 are: dni, email, md5, sha1, sha256,

 License: GPLv3
 ==============